pleiades-decom/database-utilities/README.md

 # database-utilities
 A collection of utilities to manage the PLEIADES MongoDB database.

-To run scripts, it is necessary to install the [Node.js environment](https://nodejs.org/).
+To run the different scripts, it is necessary to install the [Node.js environment](https://nodejs.org/).

 To install the NPM package required for interacting with the MongoDB databases: